-The first thing to understand when your dog’s nails are too long is how the dog nail quick works.
+The first thing to understand about how to trim severely overgrown dog nails is how the dog nail quick works.

 Dog Nail Quick Diagram